mukulb06/ece5831-2024-assignments/README.md

 for example,
 python module5-2.py train 109
 and it shows the image with the label, and the label is also printed in terminal.

+# 05-3
+mnist.py is Mnist class

+module5_3.py uses the Mnist class and the mnist data set to predict handwritten images, the format to run the file for a specific image is python module5_3.py "./Custom MNIST Samples/Digit 0/0_3.png" 0 python module5_3.py "image path" expected digit

+module5_3.ipynb tests the functions of Mnist class and tests module5_3.py on every single image file that we created using the command
+!python module5_3.py "./Custom MNIST Samples/Digit 0/0_3.png" 0
+!python module5_3.py "image path" expected digit